-His initial sea duty assignment was aboard USS Vincennes (CG 49), where he served as combat information center officer and the USS Independence (CV 62) Battle Group’s air warfare commander and later as navigator.
-Subsequent sea duty assignments include a tour as the pre-commissioning operations officer aboard USS Donald Cook (DDG 75), where he served as the Navy’s first underway regional air defense commander during the All Services Combat Identification Evaluation Team exercise.
+His initial sea duty assignment was aboard USS Vincennes (CG 49), where he served as combat information center officer, navigator with the USS Independence (CV 62) Battle Group’s Air Warfare Commander.
+Subsequent sea duty assignments include a tour as the pre-commissioning operations officer onboard USS Donald Cook (DDG 75), where he served as the Navy’s first underway regional air defense commander during the All Services Combat Identification Evaluation Team exercise.

 Affiliating with the Navy Reserve in 2001, Mustin served as assistant operations officer at Battle Group Staff 2 in support of USS George Washington (CVN 73) Strike Group during Operation Enduring Freedom.
-Other staff assignments include tours as the training department head (N7) Navy Reserve (NR) chief of naval operations for Operations, Plans and Strategy (N3/N5) at the Pentagon Navy Command Center; deputy commander and plankowner at Maritime Expeditionary Security Squadron (MSRON) 14; operations officer (N3) at NR Carrier Strike Group 10 in support of USS Harry S Truman (CVN 75) Strike Group; and executive officer at Personnel Mobilization Team 101.
+Other staff assignments include tours as the training department head (N7) Navy Reserve (NR) chief of naval operations for Operations, Plans and Strategy (N3N5) at the Pentagon Navy Command Center, deputy commander and plankowner at Maritime Expeditionary Security Squadron 14, operations officer (N3) at NR Carrier Strike Group 10 in support of USS Harry S Truman (CVN 75) Strike Group, and executive officer at Personnel Mobilization Team 101.

 Mustin is a graduate of the Senior Navy Reserve Officer Course and is a member of the Secretary of the Navy’s National Navy Reserve Policy Board.